raspberrypilearning/quest-seeker/en/step_3.md

             Unlock.SetActive(true);
         }

-Create an unlock script and attach it to a new NPC quest ally or to a collectable item.
+Create an unlock script and attach it to a new NPC quest ally or to a new unlock item.

 ```
 public class Unlock : MonoBehaviour
 {
     public GameObject canvas;
     public AudioClip collectSound;
-    public QuestGiver NPC walls;
+    public QuestGiver unlock;

     // Start is called before the first frame update
     void Start()